PE-Cray/cray-openshmemx/doc/source/pubs.rst

 works are available as part of the Cray OpenSHMEMX software stack.
 The following are the list of those publications in reverse chronological order.

+*  *A Modern Fortran Interface in OpenSHMEM: Need for Interoperability with Parallel Fortran Using Coarrays*.
+N. Namashivayam, B. Long, D. Eachempati,
+   B. Cernohous, and M. Pagel.
+ACM Transactions on Parallel Computing, 2020.

 *  *Introducing Cray OpenSHMEMX-A Modular Multi-communication Layer OpenSHMEM Implementation*.
 N. Namashivayam, B. Cernohous, D. Pou, and M. Pagel.
    Workshop on OpenSHMEM and Related Technologies, 2018.